yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### --force_global_transactions

 If true, forces all transactions through this instance to always be global transactions that use the `system.transactions` transaction status table.
-This is equivalent to always setting the session variable `force_global_transaction = TRUE` (see [Row-Level Geo-Partitioning](../../../explore/multi-region-deployments/row-level-geo-partitioning/#step-5-running-transactions)).
+This is equivalent to always setting the session variable `force_global_transaction = TRUE`.

 {{< note title="Global transaction latency" >}}